 \subsection{Larger Patterns Via Triplet Merging}

-We tested the hyperedge triplet merging approach described in Section \ref{sec:app} on \AB\ using hyperedge triplets with a common weight of at least 500.
-Here, the largest connected component consists of ten J.K.
+We now consider the hyperedge triplet merging approach described in Section~\ref{sec:app} on \AB\ using hyperedge triplets with a common weight of at least 500.
+The largest connected component in the results consists of ten J.K.
 Rowling novels with nine related to the {\it Harry Potter} series and one {\it The Casual Vacancy} edition.
-Figure \ref{fig:ab_large_common} shows the graph of this connected component with triangles representing hyperedge triplets and edge thickness denoting the number of common triplets of book pairs.
+Figure~\ref{fig:ab_large_common} shows the graph of this connected component with triangles representing hyperedge triplets and edge thickness denoting the number of triplets containing the book pair.
 The first two Harry Potter novels along with the two audiobooks participate in many triplets and form a central cluster.
 This follows the trend that the first books in a series are typically more popular than later books and that many readers prefer to own both a physical copy and the corresponding audiobook.
 In regards to multiple physical copies, readers typically do not purchase and review multiple physical copies of the same book, as shown with the Harry Potter box set lacking significant connectivity with its individual novels.